Mount Taranaki: Hazards

 Taranaki is unusual in that it has experienced at least five of its major eruptions by the method of cone collapse.
 Few volcanoes have undergone more than one cone collapse.
 The vast volume of material involved in these collapses is reflected in the extensive ring plain surrounding the volcano.
 There is also evidence of lahars being a common result of eruption.
 The major collapse cycles have a potential maximum size of collapse of 7.9 km3 every 30,000 to 35,000 years.
-Another major collapse is expected to occur with 16,200 years.
+Such collapse debris fields have been found up to 5–6 km beyond the coast.
+Another major edifice collapse is expected to occur within 16,200 years.

-Much of the region is at risk from lahars, which have reached as far as the coast.
+Much of the region is at risk from lahars, which have reached the eastern coast.
 A volcanic event is not necessary for a lahar: even earthquakes combined with heavy rain or snow could dislodge vast quantities of unstable layers resting on steep slopes.
 Many farmers live in the paths of such possible destructive events.

 Although volcanic eruptions are notoriously chaotic in their frequency, some scientists warn that a large eruption is "overdue".
 Research from Massey University indicates that significant seismic activity from the local faults is likely again in the next 50 years and such might be permissive to an eruption.
 What ever in the next 50 years, the probability of at least one eruption is between 33% and 42%.
 Prevailing winds would probably blow ash east, covering much of the North Island, and disrupting air routes, power transmission lines and local water supplies.